How to Convert Excel to Google Sheets (Step-by-Step)

 Your Excel file will be imported with its format intact.

-How to Convert Excel to Google Sheets Using Google Drive
+How To Convert Excel to Google Sheets Using Google Drive

 Google Sheets can work with the following Excel file formats: